keldefrawy/keldefrawy.github.io/_rd_articles/trillion-dollar-system.md

 published: true
 dek: America is spending more on R&D than ever.
 The paradox is that expenditure measures motion, while the capacity to pursue an uncertain question across a generation is accumulated—and perishable—state.
 date: 2026-07-23
-updated: 2026-07-24
+updated: 2026-07-25
-version: "0.1"
+version: "0.2"
-version_sequence: 1
+version_sequence: 2
-revision_summary: Private working draft; not a public version
+revision_summary: Added the corporate-R&D reconcentration counterargument and a category-aware FFRDC charter-to-work audit.
-reading_time: 26
+reading_time: 29
 central_claim: A research system thinks long only when it preserves teams, tools, memory, independent error correction, and a path to use across the gaps between projects.
 U.S. R&D accounts measure annual activity but do not establish that this institutional state is being replenished.
 claim_status: Provisional; the expenditure facts are established, while the system-level capability claim remains a testable interpretation
 hero_image: /assets/images/rd-ratchet/articles/article-01-trillion-dollar-system.webp